keptn/lifecycle-toolkit/docs/content/en/docs/install/_index.md

-  to integrate the Lifecycle Toolkit into your Kubernetes cluster by applying basic annotations to your `Deployment` resource. and create appropriate `KeptnApp` resources, each of which aggragates `workloads` for your deployment into a single [KeptnApp](../yaml-crd-ref/app.md) resource.
+  to integrate the Lifecycle Toolkit into your Kubernetes cluster by applying basic annotations to your `Deployment` resource. and create appropriate `KeptnApp` resources, each of which aggregates all `workloads` of your application into a single [KeptnApp](../yaml-crd-ref/app.md) resource.

 This section also includes: